15 Small Business Ideas for Teens That Actually Make Money

 • Running simple errands

-Earning potential: $10-$30 per task
+Earning Potential: $10-$30 per task

-Skills needed: Reliability and time management
+Skills Needed: Reliability and time management

 This works really well if you live in a busy neighborhood.
+People need help and you do that for money.

 13. Cleaning Services